 Choosing a residential care or nursing home

 You have the right to choose your residential care or nursing home.
-Finding one that is right for you might take some time.
 You should make sure the home you choose has the facilities, equipment and staff with the right training to meet your needs.

-The Trust will be able to advise you of the amount that they normally pay for someone with your assessed needs.
-If you want to move into a home that is more expensive, you may need to find a way to pay the difference.
+Based on your assessed needs, the Trust will tell you how much they'll pay for your residential or nursing home care.
+If you want to live in a home that is more expensive, you might need to pay the difference.

-There are different types of homes.
-Some offer full time nursing care, others support people with a specific disability or medical need.
-Staff from your local Trust will advise which type of home is best for you.
+Some homes offer full time nursing care.
+Other homes support people with specific disabilities or medical needs.
+Staff in the local Trust will advise you about the type of home best for you.

 Covering the cost

 Health and Social Care (HSC) professionals will assess your needs and help you find a suitable home.

 They will assess your finances to work out what you can afford to pay for your residential or nusing home care.

 Temporary stays in a residential care or nursing home

 You may need a temporary stay in a home to recover from an illness or as a break for you and your carer.
 You should also be able to stay temporarily to see if the home suits you.
 Some people also go to homes for day care.

 How going into a home could affect your benefits